 Private collection, Switzerland

-Issát, following the winter migration of the reindeer, had returned with his wife Sunne Ris'ten and their children to the township of Kautokeino.
+Having followed the migration of the reindeer from the coast, Issát returned with his wife Sunne Ris'ten and their children to Kautokeino.
 Roseman was invited with his painting materials into the Saami couple's winter dwelling on the tundra.
 Issát thoughtfully gave of his time to the artist which resulted in the magnificent portrait Issát.

 "Roseman's Saami paintings. . . .
 They give an overwhelming sense of individuality and humanity."